zhang0xf/protobuf-cpp/EXAMPLE_WIN.md

 * use nmake build "protoc.exe" from source code.

 NOTICE : the first way can not get the "include" and "lib" for our visual studio project, we can copy from "/usr/local/include" and "/usr/local/lib" where we build from source code and make install in linux.

+## I use the second way decribed above:

+* unzip source code `protobuf-cpp-3.17.3.tar.gz` or git clone
+* follow the Follow the instructions：[Use Cmake to build protobuf with MSVC on Windows](https://github.com/protocolbuffers/protobuf/blob/master/cmake/README.md)